KeyboardKit/KeyboardKitPro/README.md

 ## KeyboardKit App

-If you want to try KeyboardKit Pro without having to write any code or build the demo app from Xcode, there is a [KeyboardKit app][app-store] in the App Store.
+If you want to try KeyboardKit Pro without having to write any code or build the demo app from Xcode, there is a [KeyboardKit app][App] in the App Store, that lets you try out many pro features.

-## KeyboardKit Pro licenses
+## KeyboardKit Pro Licenses

 KeyboardKit Pro requires a commercial license.
 Licenses can be purchased from the [website][Website] or from [Gumroad][Gumroad].